Getting Ready for your Pet Rat

 Food and Toys

 Essentials: Don't forget the water bottle, food dish, and pellet feed.
-Oxbow Adult Rat food is well-liked by our rats, though I have used other rat feeds as well, depending on price and availability.
+Oxbow Adult Rat food is well-liked by our rats, though other brands of "lab blocks" are fine too.
+Young rats should get extra protein occasionally; bits of cooked egg, a few mealworms or sunflower seeds are good sources.
 Water/food should be checked daily, and dishes washed weekly.

 Treats: Fresh vegetable supplements keep your pets healthy.
 Try strawberry tops, dark green leafy vegetables, tomato slices, carrot peelings, dry cheerios, etc. They can eat almost anything (including chocolate), but high-sugar or -fat foods should be kept to a minimum.
 Peach pits and apple seeds should NEVER be fed to rats because they contain trace amounts of toxins.